josephclaytonhansen/turnroot/docs/editor/stat_growth.rst

 -----------------------------------------------------------------
 With unit stat growth, no matter the class, level ups will always have the same chances of growth.
 This is a fairly common choice in games of this genre; if someone has a natural talent for magic, for example, and they're set as a brawling class, they're not going to start gaining stats helpful to brawling just because of the class.

-With both, units can "lean into" their clas and gain stats useful for it.
+With both, units can "lean into" their class and gain stats useful for it.
 This could come with some cons: if a magic unit is assigned a brawling class and starts learning Strength, they're missing out on their *real* strength: magic.

 Both options make for a very interesting game style!
 The choice is yours.